adithyaherle/Cmos-nor-gate/README.md

 # Truth-Table

-The truth table of the proposed NOR Gate can be found below: </br>
+The truth table of the proposed CMOS NOR Gate can be found below: </br>